datacommonsorg/docsite/custom_dc/upload_data.md

 The data source and other meta info can be specified in `provenance.json` file.

-## Adding a custom hierarchy
+## Add a Custom Variable Hierarchy

 When using a custom DC instance with new statistical variables, it can be useful to define a custom hierarchy for the variables.
 The hierarchy is used in the Explorer tools to navigate the variables in a structured manner.

 The hierarchy consists of `StatVarGroup` nodes which are linked to each other and to a custom root node via `specializationOf` properties.
 For example, a sample custom hierarchy with two layers of groups is provided below.
-This example be used as a template — please replace all <span class="param">{}</span> with custom identifiers:
+This example be used as a template — please replace all <span class="param">{}</span>
+with custom identifiers:

 <div class="schema-example">